 - Family Business Succession Planning

 Guardianship Attorney in St. Cloud, MN

-Guardianship in MN is the process in which someone is appointed to be the legal guardian of another, due to incapacitation.
-The person is considered ‘incapacitated’ due to a medical or mental condition that leads to the inability to make or communicate decisions in regards to medical care, personal care, and finances.
+Guardianship in Minnesota is the process in which someone is appointed to be the legal guardian of another, due to incapacitation.
+A person is considered ‘incapacitated’ due to a medical or mental condition that leads to the inability to make or communicate decisions in regards to medical care, personal care, and finances.
 Before a guardian is allowed and assigned, a court of law must determine the person is unable to make decisions for themselves.
 An experienced guardianship attorney can help with this process.
 A ‘guardian’ is appointed to manage the incapacitated person’s financial affairs.
-Laws for guardianship vary from state to state, so for our purposes we will focus on guardianship in MN.
-In order to fully understand guardianship and how it applies to you, it’s important to contact a guardianship attorney with compassion and experience.
-Our guardianship attorneys have these attributes, plus they are experienced estate planning attorney and elder law attorney as well.
+Laws for guardianship vary from state to state, so for our purposes, we will focus on guardianship in MN.
+To fully understand guardianship and how it applies to you, it’s important to contact a guardianship attorney with compassion and experience.
+Our guardianship attorneys have these attributes, plus they are experienced estate planning attorneys and elder law attorneys as well.